aspose-cells-cloud/Aspose.Cells-Products/cells/en/java/saveas/xltm-to-pptx/_index.md

 ---
 title: Save XLTM as PPTX API for Java
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Java to save XLTM format file as PPTX format file.
 url: /java/saveas/xltm-to-pptx/
 ---